kindone/cppproptest/doc/Combinators.md

 Generator combinators are provided for building a new generator based on existing ones.
 They can be chained as they receive existing generator(s) as argument and returns new generator.

-While you can go through this document to the bottom, you might be eager to find a suitable combinator for your use case.
+While you can go through this document from top to the bottom, you might be want to find a suitable combinator for your use case using this table:

 | Purpose                                            | Examples                                   | Related Generator/Combinator      |
 |----------------------------------------------------| -------------------------------------------|-----------------------------------|